khulnasoft/ai-sdk/examples/next-anthropic/README.md

-# Vercel AI SDK, Next.js, and Anthropic (Claude) Chat Example
+# KhulnaSoft AI SDK, Next.js, and Anthropic (Claude) Chat Example

-This example shows how to use the [Vercel AI SDK](https://ai.khulnasoft.com/docs) with [Next.js](https://nextjs.org/) and [Anthropic's Claude Model](https://docs.anthropic.com/claude/reference/getting-started-with-the-api) to create a Claude-like AI-powered streaming chat bot.
+This example shows how to use the [KhulnaSoft AI SDK](https://ai.khulnasoft.com/docs) with [Next.js](https://nextjs.org/) and [Anthropic's Claude Model](https://docs.anthropic.com/claude/reference/getting-started-with-the-api) to create a Claude-like AI-powered streaming chat bot.

 ## Deploy your own